Champ's Clock Shop

 Did my clock win Grand Prize @ Panama-Pacific International Exposition?

 Most likely NO. Herschede was proud of winning the many gold metals that they won over the years so they put a reminder in the form of a Placard on nearly every clock they made after that time.
 The awards that were presented to Herschede were for the over all product line and not a particular clock.
-Note: Your clock was made after the date that the award lists on this Placard.

 Return to Herschede Main Menu